Morning Service 10.30 a.m with facilities for children with their parents in church.

 Monthly Fellowship teas at 5.00 p.m. on some Sundays followed by a DVD or a missionary talk.
 The date for the next tea is March 17th.
 Mr. Jamie Campbell will report on the work of SASRA (The Soldiers, Airmen, Scripture Readers Association)

 The weekly Thursday evening meetings are now held in members' houses for Bible Study and Prayers at 7.30 p.m.
-Please see the details for the next Bible Study meeting in the Bible Study section below.
+There will not be a meeting on the 14th March, the next being on the 21st March.
+Please see the details about the next Bible Study meeting in the Bible Study section below.

 Tels:01784 435578, 01784 431363, 01784 434530